zagdrath/Zagdrath/README.md

 ## 📄 About Me

-Hey, my name is Cody Wellman
+Hey, my name is Cody Wellman and I am a software developer aswell as a computer builder/enthusiast.
+I am currently working on my Associates in Computer Networking Systems and Security.
+I am also on FRC Team 3602, The RoboMos.

 ## ⚙️ Technologies
 ![](https://img.shields.io/badge/OS-Linux-orange/?logo=linux&color=orange&logoColor=FFFFFF)